Skip to main content

 The objective is to identify the specific signaling pathways that require support and to select the appropriate peptides to address those needs.
 This process validates your lived experience with objective data, creating a clear and logical path forward.

 Consider the process similar to tuning a complex instrument.
 Over time, an instrument can fall out of tune, producing a discordant sound.
 In the body, this discordance may manifest as fatigue, poor sleep, weight gain, or a decline in cognitive function.

 Peptide therapy acts as the tuner, carefully adjusting specific strings to bring the entire system back into harmony.
 The result is a body that functions more efficiently, with improved energy, resilience, and vitality.
 This is the foundational principle of personalized wellness ∞ understanding the system to provide targeted, effective support.

 Intermediate

 The clinical application of peptide therapy requires a nuanced understanding of dosing, administration, and the unique properties of each peptide.
 A successful protocol is tailored to the individual, taking into account their specific health objectives, body weight, and metabolic rate.
 The method of administration is also a key consideration, as it affects the bioavailability and action of the peptide.
-Subcutaneous injections are a common method, as they allow the peptide to be absorbed directly into the systemic circulation, bypassing the digestive system where it would otherwise be degraded.

 Dosing Protocols for Common Peptides

 Dosing strategies are developed based on the peptide’s mechanism of action and its intended purpose.
-For instance, peptides designed to stimulate the body’s own production, such as Sermorelin or Ipamorelin, are often administered before bedtime to align with the body’s natural circadian rhythm of growth hormone release.
+For instance, peptides designed to stimulate the body’s own growth hormone production, such as Sermorelin or Ipamorelin, are often administered before bedtime to align with the body’s natural circadian rhythm of growth hormone release.
 This timing enhances the peptide’s effectiveness and promotes a more restorative sleep cycle.

 The following table outlines common dosing protocols for several key peptides, illustrating the variability based on the specific therapeutic goal: